Soymilk1006/Triptribe-Project/README.md

 After starting the app, use postman to test the API

-The local development environment url of backend is localhost:8080
+The local development environment of backend is localhost:8080/api

 ## Test